Annemieke Geluk

 In 1996 the Royal Dutch Academy of Sciences acknowledged her a 5-year fellowship during which she focused on the immunology of leprosy and tuberculosis.

-She has been appointed Professor of Immunodiagnostics at the LUMC since 1 January 2015.
+She has been appointed Professor of Immunodiagnostics at the LUMC since January 2015.
 The title of her inaugural lecture (23rd October 2015) is "WhatsLep: priority time for diagnostics".
-Currently her research focusses on immunodiagnostics of Leprosy and TB including basic-, translational-, applied- as well as field research and also on TB Vaccine Development.
+Currently her research focusses on immunodiagnostics of Leprosy and TB including basic-, translational-, applied- as well as field research.

-In the past she was a member of the ILEP (International Federation of Anti-Leprosy Associations), the Temporary Expert Group on Leprosy Research, the Expert Group on M.leprae Transmission, the Novartis Foundation Expert Group on "Role of contact-tracing and prevention strategies in the interruption of leprosy transmission".
+In the past, she was a member of, among others, the ILEP (International Federation of Anti-Leprosy Associations), the Temporary Expert Group on Leprosy Research, the Expert Group on M.leprae Transmission, the Novartis Foundation Expert Group on transmission, IDEAL consortium (Initiative for Diagnostic & Epidemiological Assays for Leprosy), various EDCTP consortia for the development of immunodiagnostic tests for TB and the WHO task force group on definitions, criteria and indicators for interruption of transmission and Elimination of Leprosy.

 Prizes and honourable appointments